arachnys/pdf-comparer/README.md

 PDF-COMPARER is a python utility to compare pdfs, based on ghostscript and pillow.

+### INSTALLATION

+This package depends on ghostscript, so this must be installed on your system before you can use PDF-COMPARER.

+Once this is done, installing the package is as easy as: `pip install .`

 ### USAGE

 PDF-COMPARER can be run from the command line: